 PHOTOGRAPHY: ZAC FRACKELTON

-It’s not like I wasn’t already a fan of boiler suits – I have three.
+It’s not like I wasn’t already a fan of boiler suits – when I originally wrote this feature in the summer I had three (I’ve since purchased two more.
+I’ve also cut my hair!).
 But I hadn’t worn them for a while and this was the impetus I needed to brush them off (and in one case, chop off the over-long arms and legs) and get wearing them again.
 The boiler suit I’m wearing here is a few years old from MiH but I couldn’t track down Woman In Pub’s boiler suit in my size and besides, she owns that particular look in my neighbourhood of south east London, and who am I to take that from her?
 Not only that, but the key to making this look work is finding a boiler suit that is exactly the right fit for your body – not always an easy task, particularly when you are 5ft3 with a fleshy tummy and big boobs – and this MiH one is ideal for my frame.
 So it pays to hold on to one when you find the perfect fit.

 As usual, please let me know your thoughts.
 Have you been inspired recently by someone’s outfit you saw on the street?
 Have you ever stopped a stranger to ask them where their shoes/bag/coat is from?
 And how do you feel about boiler suits?
 A cool take on the one-piece, or a step too far in the direction of car mechanic?!
 Leave comments below!